AdvaithNair/clickbait/README.md

     -   Flask
     -   SciKit Learn

 All code in this repository is constructed using TypeScript (Vue) and Python.
+Both are built using Docker, so you will need Docker to run Clickbait.

 ## Prerequisites